microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

           [...]
 ```

 You'll notice that we just have to add a `nats` non empty block within the operation `bindings`.
-Just define one  property (like `queue` for example) and Microcks will detect this binding has been specified.
+Just define one  property (like `queue` for example) and Microcks will detect that this binding has been specified.
 See the full [binding spec](https://github.com/asyncapi/bindings/tree/master/nats) for details.

 As usual, as Microcks internal mechanics are based on examples, you will also have to attach examples to your AsyncAPI specification.